-Salk Institute scientist resigns amid harassment allegations
+Renowned scientist resigns from Salk Institute amid harassment allegations

+In an April article in the journal Science, eight women alleged that Inder Verma had sexually harassed them as far back as 1976.
+They alleged that he forced kisses on women, pinched their behinds and touched their breasts.
+He denied the allegations but has resigned.

-SAN DIEGO (AP) — A biologist at the renowned Salk Institute in Southern California has resigned after allegations that he sexually harassed at least eight women over three decades.
+SAN DIEGO — A biologist at the renowned Salk Institute in Southern California has resigned after allegations that he sexually harassed at least eight women over three decades.

 The institute in San Diego says Inder Verma tendered his resignation last week and the Board of Trustees unanimously accepted it on Monday.